googleapis/repo-automation-bots/packages/release-trigger/README.md

 ### Configuration

-To configure the bot, you can create a configuration file:
+To enable and configure the bot, you must create a configuration file:
 `.github/release-trigger.yml`.
 The contents of this file allow for the following
 options: